Backup & Restore¶

 Option 1 - Close/Quit Blocknet wallet, then backup

-is not being modified as you are copying it, Close/Quit Blocknet wallet.
-If you are running a CLI wallet on a Linux OS, quit your wallet by issuing the CLI command,./blocknet-cli stop
+wallet.datis not being modified as you are copying it, Close/Quit Blocknet wallet.
+If you are running a CLI wallet on a Linux OS, quit your wallet by issuing the CLI command,./blocknet-cli stopin the directory whereblocknet-cliis located.
+Note, if your CLI wallet was set up on a Linux system according to the VPS Staking guide, you can stop your CLI wallet from any directory with:blocknet-cli stop -

 Wait till your Wallet stops completely.
 If running the GUI/Qt wallet, this means waiting till the "Blocknet is shutting down..." message disappears.
 If running a CLI wallet on Linux, you can monitor the Linux process called